colors in spanish

 Yellow

-The word for yellow in the Spanish language is amarillo.
+The word for yellow in the Spanish language is Amarillo.
 It’s pronounced ah-mah-ree-yoh.

 For example: